nextflow-io/training/docs/basic_training/rnaseq_pipeline.md

         publishDir params.outdir, mode: 'copy'
         ```

-### :material-check-all: Summary
+!!! cboard-list-2 "Summary"

     In this step you have learned:

     1. How to connect two processes together by using the channel declarations
     2. How to `resume` the script execution and skip cached steps
     3. How to use the `tag` directive to provide a more readable execution output
     4. How to use the `publishDir` directive to store a process results in a path of your choice

 ## Quality control